Carl Jess: Second World War

-With the outbreak of the Second World War, Jess was awarded the Companion of the Order of the Bath (CB) in June 1939, and promoted to lieutenant general on 12 December 1939.
-As Adjutant General, Jess had been appointed chairman of the Department of Defence's Manpower Committee in September 1938 and was responsible for greatly increasing the size of the militia.
-He relinquished this post to Major General Blamey.
-When Blamey was appointed to command the 6th Division in September 1939, Jess transferred from Adjutant General to this post.
+During the outbreak of World War II, Jess was promoted to lieutenant general in December 1939 and awarded the Companion of the Order of the Bath in June 1939.
+As Adjutant General, he chaired the Department of Defence's Manpower Committee, overseeing a significant expansion of the militia.
+He later transferred to command the 6th Division after Major General Blamey's appointment.

-Jess retained the post until March 1944.
-He became Director of Women's National Services (AWAS) in 1943 and organised the Australian Women's Land Army.
-With a strength of over 3,000, this organisation employed women on jobs throughout Australia.
+Jess held the position until March 1944 and served as Director of Women's National Services (AWAS) in 1943.
+He oversaw the Australian Women's Land Army, which employed over 3,000 women in various roles across Australia.